degree9/enterprise/README.md

-# enterprise
+# D9 Enterprise Platform
-D9 Enterprise Platform
+A Commercially Supported ClojureScript platform by Degree9.